 The examination regulations have been laid down in two documents.
 The Education and Examination Regulations (OER) govern the general organization and scope of education and examinations.
-More specific regulations can be found in the Rules and Guidelines of the Examination Committee.
+More specific regulations can be found in the Rules and Guidelines of the Examination Committee

-The full text of the OER can be found on the Internet (www.cs.ru.nl/examencommissie/).
-The official document is in Dutch, but for the convenience of foreign students a translation is (same site) provided.
+The full text of the OER can be found on the Internet (www.ru.nl/iii/examencommissie).
+The official document is in Dutch, but for the convenience of foreign students a translation is provided (same site).